 Biosecurity is a relatively modern term which, in the context of non-native species of plants and animals, is related to measures that need to be taken to minimise their introduction and spread.

 Biosecurity matters because once non-native species become established, they threaten natural biodiversity while also potentially impacting industries reliant on the marine environment.

 It is estimated that the direct cost of non-native species to marine industries in the UK is over £40 million per year.
 These marine industries include aquaculture, shipping, recreational boating, fisheries and power generation.

-It is advised that owners and operators of all finfish and shellfish farms, small harbours, visitor moorings, mooring associations, boatyards, marinas and slipways, should develop site-based biosecurity plan for marine species that have been introduced to waters outside their natural range by human action: Marine Biosecurity Planning.
+Owners and operators of all finfish and shellfish farms, small harbours, visitor moorings, mooring associations, boatyards, marinas and slipways, are advised to develop a site-based biosecurity plan for marine species that have been introduced to waters outside their natural range by human action.